getsentry/rfcs/text/0037-anr-rates.md

 There are a couple problems with this:

 1. Total ANRs is affected by client side sampling and dropped events if org/project is close to error quota
-2. The most accurate count of total unique users will probably come from the sessions dataset, or maybe even the metrics dataset (but again this one is affected by client side sampling)
+2. The most accurate count of total unique users will probably come from the sessions dataset, or maybe even the metrics dataset (but again this one is affected by client-side sampling)
 3. Getting this information will require clickhouse queries to two different datasets and post-processing to calculate the ANR rate

 Issues outlined in 1 & 2 will result in us showing *wrong* ANR rates and 3 will limit the capabilities of ANR rate - can’t allow sort and search, can’t add it to dashboards or alerts and is not future-proof in case we want to use ANR rates in issue detection.

 # Supporting Data

-[Metrics to help support your decision (if applicable).]

 # Options Considered